WAVE – 6 learnings from the new generation of Myanmar’s women leaders

 This famous quote by the venerable late Joan Kirner of EMILY’s List was a major theme throughout the past week.
 In November 2015, the number of women in Myanmar Parliament doubled – but women still only make up 10.5% of all MPs, and life as a woman MP can be a particularly isolating one.
 The chance to have these amazing women together talking about the power of solidarity was a powerful part of the program, and the Myanmar MPs now take Kirner’s words as somewhat of a motto.
-This quote was echoed by Dr Sharman Stone, the Ambassador Women and Girls, when she met with the women in the IWDA office on Friday.
+This quote was echoed by Dr Sharman Stone, the Ambassador Women and Girls, when she met with the women in the IWDA office.

 Political education for young people

 In Australia, debating, politics subjects, or mock parliaments are all forms of civil education that give young people a better understanding about how their government works.
 Following 50 years of military rule, civil education is not part of school curriculum in Myanmar.
 For many young people, particularly women, leadership is not even posed as an option.
 In Canberra, the MPs observed school children in Parliament House engaging in a mock parliament roleplay as part of broad civil education – something they’d never seen before in their communities.
 It was felt that this parliamentary encouragement of civil education would be of great value in Myanmar.

 The formal recognition of women politicians